Axelpuff/hundredschools/descriptions/hanfeizi/quote.md

-The wise ruler uses law, not virtue, to govern.
+*"The wise ruler uses law, not virtue, to govern."*